David Aradeon

-David Olatunde Aradeon (born 7 November 1933) is a Nigerian architect, urban planner and curator.
+David Olatunde Aradeon (November 7, 1933 – September 30, 2024) was a Nigerian architect, urban planner and curator.

 Career

-David Aradeon was born in Lagos, and commenced his Architectural education in 1959 at Columbia University in New York.
+David Aradeon was born in Lagos, and started his architectural education in 1959 at Columbia University in New York.
 After his graduation in 1966, he worked for three different architectural firms in New York and then returned to Nigeria.
 In 1968, he was awarded a three-year Ford Fellowship to study the human settlements in western and North Africa.
 At the University of Lagos, he was a lecturer in the Department of Architecture, where he was appointed Professor in 1979.

-Aradeon founded the Sankore Institute for African Environment and Development in Lagos, which he still heads today.
-He co-founded the non-profit organization Build with Earth for the promotion of Building with earth.
+Aradeon founded the Sankore Institute for African Environment and Development in Lagos, which he headed for many years.
+He co-founded the non-profit organization Build with Earth for the promotion of building with earth.
 In 1977, he curated the African Architectural Technology Exhibition for the Festival of African Cultures in Lagos.
-He was curator of the exhibition "Views of Lagos" and at the ifa galleries in Stuttgart 2004-2005 Berlin has been shown, In 2007, his research focused on Movement of Forms, Antecedents of Afro-Brazilian Spaces.
+He was curator of the exhibition "Views of Lagos" and was shown at the ifa galleries in Stuttgart 2004–2005 Berlin.
+In 2007, his research focused on movement of forms and antecedents of Afro-Brazilian spaces.